 Electric utility property, plant and equipment are stated at original purchase cost.
 Additions, major replacements and betterments are added to the plant accounts.
 Normal and routine retirements from the plant accounts, net of salvage, are charged to accumulated depreciation under the group composite method of depreciation.
 The group composite method of depreciation assumes that on average, asset components are retired at the end of their useful lives and thus there is no gain or loss.
 The equipment in each primary electric plant account is identified as a separate group.
 Under the group composite method of depreciation, continuous interim routine replacements of items such as boiler tubes, pumps, motors, etc. result in the original cost, less salvage, being charged to accumulated depreciation.
-The group composite method of salvage received.
+The depreciation rates that are established take into account the past history of interim capital replacements and the amount of salvage received.
 These rates and the related lives are subject to periodic review.
 Removal costs are charged to regulatory liabilities.
 The costs of labor, materials and overhead incurred to operate and maintain the plants are included in operating expenses.